-Torture my husband?
+Torture 101TortureHusbandmy husband?
 Never.
 The man’s a saint.
 Well, maybe there’s one tiny little thing he did recently that would warrant a bit of torture: He walked over to me and calmly asked, “Where do you keep the diapers?”

 I wouldn’t have known how to adequately punish him had it not been for Maria’s book, 101 Ways to Torture Your Husband.
 Maybe it wouldn’t have been such a shocking question if our baby were a week old, rather than a YEAR old.
 And it’s not like the man hasn’t changed diapers before.
 He can practically do it one-handed.
 But my hubby suffers from selective vision – if something isn’t where he expects it to be, he can’t find it, even if it’s in plain sight just a shelf or a few feet over.